WilliamTLyons/Memory-Simulation/README.md

 # Memory Simulation

-A Python-based graphical simulation of memory cell evolution, built using `tkinter` and `numpy`.
-This project visualizes how memory cells in a 21x21 grid (441 cells) transition between states—New, Normal, Defective, and Aged—over time, based on probabilistic rules and neighbor influences.
-Inspired by cellular automata like Conway’s Game of Life, it offers an interactive way to explore memory degradation, repair dynamics, and resource maintenance in a simplified model.
+A Python-based GUI simulation of memory cell evolution, built with `tkinter` and `NumPy`.
+Inspired by cellular automata like Conway’s Game of Life, it models memory degradation and repair in an interactive 21x21 grid—perfect for exploring system dynamics!

 ## Project Overview